King Charles III England Coast Path

 This amazing new National Trail will take people through some of the finest landscapes in England connecting the many coastal towns, cities and ports which have shaped this island nation.
 It will link iconic places and heritage on the coast with the less well-known and will unlock some parts of our coast for the first time.

-The trail is opening in sections and to make information about the trail easier to find, it has been organised by region.
-On the regional pages you can find out more about each area and view the trail on the interactive map.
+The trail is opening in sections and to make information about the trail easier to find, it has been organised by area.
+On the area pages you can find out more and view the trail on the interactive map.

-Click on a region name on either side of the map to start exploring.
+Click on an area name on either side of the map to visit the area homepage.

 From the Scottish Border near Gretna Green down to the Welsh Border near Chester this stretch of coast offers a real journey of contrasts, passing the wilderness of the Lake District, the fun of Blackpool and the urban culture of Liverpool.Find out more

 From the Welsh Border at Chepstow to Bournemouth this section follows some of our most dramatic coastline.
 Linking coastal resorts, towns and villages it takes you along cliff tops, to the end of promontories, along piers and promenades and along estuaries.Find out more